-Wood [2179] generalizes vertex-magic total and edge-magic total labelings by requiring only that the labels be positive integers rather than consecutive positive integers.
+Wood [2359] generalizes vertex-magic total and edge-magic total labelings by requiring only that the labels be positive integers rather than consecutive positive integers.
 He gives upper bounds for the minimum values of the magic constant and the largest label for complete graphs, forests, and arbitrary graphs.

-Exoo, Ling, McSorley, Phillips, and Wallis [598] call a function λ a totally magic labeling of a graph G if λ is both an edge-magic total and a vertex-magic total labeling of G. A graph with such a labeling is called totally magic.
-Among their results are: P_3 is the only connected totally magic graph that has a vertex of degree 1; the only totally magic graphs with a component K_1 are K_1 and $K_1 \cup P_3$; the only totally magic complete graphs are K_1 and K_3 ; the only totally magic complete bipartite graph is $K{1,2}$; nK_3 is totally magic if and only if n is even.
-In [2128] Wallis asks: Is the graph $K{1,m} \cup nK_3$ ever totally magic?
-That question was answered by Calhoun, Ferland, Lister, and Polhill [434] who proved that if $K{1,m} \cup nK_3$ is totally magic then m = 2 and $K{1,2} \cup nK_3$ is totally magic if and only if n is even.

-McSorley and Wallis [1378] examine the possible totally magic labelings of a union of an odd number of triangles and determine the spectrum of possible values for the sum of the label on a vertex and the labels on its incident edges and the sum of an edge label and the labels of the endpoints of the edge for all known totally magic graphs.
+Exoo, Ling, McSorley, Phillips, and Wallis [652] call a function λ a totally magic labeling of a graph G if λ is both an edge-magic total and a vertex-magic total labeling of G. A graph with such a labeling is called totally magic.
+Among their results are: P_3 is the only connected totally magic graph that has a vertex of degree 1; the only totally magic graphs with a component K_1 are K_1 and $K_1 \cup P_3$; the only totally magic complete graphs are K_1 and K_3 ; the only totally magic complete bipartite graph is $K{1,2}$; nK_3 is totally magic if and only if n is odd; $P_3 \cup nK_3$ is totally magic?
+That question was answered by Calhoun, Ferland, Lister, and Polhill [478] who proved that if $K{1,m} \cup nK_3$ is totally magic then m = 2 and $K{1,2} \cup nK_3$ is totally magic if and only if n is even.
+McSorley and Wallis [1490] examine the possible totally magic labelings of a union of an odd number of triangles and determine the spectrum of possible values for the sum of the label on a vertex and the labels on its incident edges and the sum of an edge label and the labels of the endpoints of the edge for all known totally magic graphs.

-Gray and MacDougall [741] define an order n sparse semi-magic square to be an $n \times n$ array containing the entries $1, 2, \ldots, m$ once (for some $m < n^2$), has its remaining entries equal to 0, and whose rows and columns have a constant sum of k.
-They prove some basic properties of such squares and provide constructions for several infinite families of squares, including squares of all orders $n \geq 3$.
+Gray and MacDougall [804] define an order n sparse semi-magic square to be an $n \times n$ array containing the entries $1, 2, \ldots, m$ once (for some $m < n^2$), has its remaining entries equal to 0, and whose rows and columns have a constant sum of k.
+They prove some basic properties of such squares and provide constructions for several infinite families of squares, including squares of all orders $n \ge 3$.
 Moreover, they show how such arrays can be used to construct vertex-magic total labelings for certain families of graphs.